Life Expectancy Wirral - Overview

 The history behind LEW

 In 2009 a pilot brought together 2 churches from the two sides of the Wirral.
 Guided by a facilitator they worked through a 5 stage programme examining issues of poverty and life expectancy and linking these to the Bible.
 The programme is a mutually challenging experience that raises awareness and prepares churches for action.
-4 churches were ‘paired’ last year and others are keen to engage.
+8 Churches have been paired since the programme began and 4 more have joined in 2015.
 Read more.

 What next for LEW?